Cockroach Control New York, New Jersey, and Connecticut

 Roaches live to burrow, dig, and roll around in any filth they can find.
 In addition, they carry thick layers of bacteria on their exoskeletons that are implicated in spreading diseases such as salmonella, E. coli, typhoid and fungal parasites.
 Because they can slip through cracks mere millimeters in size, roaches are capable of reaching every conceivable space in your home or business, and can spread harmful bacteria to those spaces.

-The average natural lifespan of a cockroach is up to a year and in that year a single female can give birth to eggs up to, on average, eight different times.
-Each of those egg cases can have around 50 eggs in it.
-This means, if conditions are favorable, that means that a single female cockroach can produce between 3 and 400 offspring.
+The average natural lifespan of a cockroach is about a year.
+Within that year, a single female can lay eggs up to eight different times.
+Each of the egg cases she lays can have around 50 eggs in it.
+This means, if conditions are favorable a single female cockroach can produce between 8 and 400 offspring during her lifetime.

 Signs of Cockroach Infestation